 In 2017, Chin Communications celebrated 25 years of great communications.
 After all these years, we’re proud to be Australia’s leading Chinese language specialists.

 Australian businesses, organisations, and governments needed a clear, effective voice to speak to the Chinese market, so we came along.
-That was 26 years ago.
+That was 3 decades ago.
 The rest is quite literally history.

 China and Australia sign their first trade agreement valued at $113 million.